 In the 17th century Tokat had a sizeable Christian population.
 Frances Rowden Chesney who visited Tokat between the years 1835-1837 says that the Christians outnumbered the Muslims in the town.
 He estimated 1000 Armenians and Greeks, to 800 Muslims.

-During the genocide period, Tokat was sometimes the destination for those unfortunate to be sent on death marches into the interior of Turkey.
-On the 15th of June 1921, 365 Greeks from Amisos (Trk: Samsun) along with 100 Greeks from Oinoi (Trk: Unye) and 600 from Kerasunta (Trk: Giresun) were sent on a death march to Tokat.
+During the genocide, Tokat was sometimes the destination for those unfortunate to be sent on death marches into the interior of Turkey.
+On the 15th of June 1921, 365 Greeks from Amisos (Trk: Samsun) along with 100 Greeks from Oinoi (Trk: Unye) and 600 from Kerasunta (Trk: Giresun) were deported to Tokat.

 - The Encyclopaedia of Pontian Hellenism, Malliaris Paedia